OBJECTIVE

 EQUIPMENT

-Possess fully networked office including Pentium III desktop computer, Pentium IV laptop, Pentium laptop for field acquisition, laser printer, office inkjet printer, portable inkjet printer, HP DesignJet 755CM plotter, digitizing board, scanner, and archive backup system.
+Possess fully networked office with laptop computer, printers, HP DesignJet 755CM plotter, digitizing board, scanner, and archive backup system.

 Software includes Geosoft Oasis Montaj potential

-field mapping and processing software, NGA GM-SYS potential field
+potential field modeling software, NGA GM-SYS potential field

 modeling software, Maxwell EM display/processing/interpretation